finos/common-domain-model/documentation/source/cdm-overview.rst

 What is the ISDA CDM
 --------------------

 The ISDA Common Domain Model (CDM) is a standardised, machine-readable and machine-executable blueprint for how financial products are traded and managed across the transaction lifecycle.
+It is represented as a `domain model <https://olegchursin.medium.com/a-brief-introduction-to-domain-modeling-862a30b38353>`_ and distributed in open source.

 Purpose
 ^^^^^^^